-- (1) Operate within specific parts of the public right-of-way; (2) Obtain the consent or approval of any nongovernmental entity or individual before the sidewalk vendor may sell food or merchandise; or 2 3 4 (3) Operate only in a designated neighborhood or area; (b) Prohibit a sidewalk vendor from selling food or merchandise in a park 5 6 owned or operated by the county, unless the operator of the park has signed an 7 agreement for concessions that exclusively permits the sale of food or merchandise by the concessionaire; or 8 9 (c) Restrict the overall number of sidewalk vendors permitted to operate 10 within the county.
-11 1.
-In addition to the provisions of section 8 of this act, an ordinance 12 adopted by a board of county commissioners that regulates sidewalk vendors 13 mav: (a) Adopt requirements regulating the time, place and manner of sidewalk 14 15 vending if the requirements are objectively and directly related to the health, 16 safety or welfare concerns of the public, which may include, without limitation: 17 (1) Restrictions on ₩ 18 (1) The the hours of operation of a sidewalk vendor, which may not 19 be funduly restrictive.
-In a nonresidential area, any restriction on the hours of operation of a sidewalk vendor must not be more restrictive than any restriction 20 21 imposed by any applicable ordinance regulating noise or any restriction on the 22 hours of operation imposed on home-based businesses or other businesses for 23 uses on the same street.
-(II) Sidewalk vending in a park owned or operated by the county if 24 the restrictions are necessary to ensure the use and enjoyment by the public of 2.5 26 natural resources and recreational opportunities or to prevent an unreasonable interference with the seenie and natural character of the park.
-I that are similar to 27 sidewalk vending; and 28 29 (2) Requirements to: 30 (I) Maintain sanitary conditions $\square$ and comply with the regulations 31 adopted by a local board of health pursuant to section 25 of this act.
-32 (II) Ensure compliance with the Americans with Disabilities Act of 33 1990, 42 U.S.C. §§ 12101 et seg.
-34 (b) Restrict or prohibit sidewalk vendors from operating: 35 (1) In areas located within the immediate vicinity of a farmers' market 36 licensed pursuant to NRS 244.337 during the operating hours of the farmers' 37 market.
-38 (2) Within the immediate vicinity of an area designated for a temporary 39 special event by the board of county commissioners, provided that any notice or 40 other right provided to affected businesses or property owners during the 41 temporary special event is also provided to any sidewalk vendors permitted to operate in the area, if applicable.
-A prohibition of sidewalk vendors pursuant to 42 43 this subparagraph must only be effective for the limited duration of the temporary 44 special event.
-45 (3) Within a set distance established by the board of county 46 commissioners of [an]: (I) Except as otherwise provided in section 7.5 of this act, an 47 48 establishment that holds a nonrestricted gaming license described in subsection I 49 or 2 of NRS 463.0177 [+]; - (III) A school, child care facility, community center, polling place, religious institution or place of worship or park or recreational facility owned by the county; or
+- (1) Operate within specific parts of the public right-of-way; - (2) Obtain the consent or approval of any nongovernmental entity or individual before the sidewalk vendor may sell food or merchandise; or - (3) Operate only in a designated neighborhood or area; - (b) Prohibit a sidewalk vendor from selling food or merchandise in a park owned or operated by the county, unless the operator of the park has signed an agreement for concessions that exclusively permits the sale of food or merchandise by the concessionaire; or - (c) Restrict the overall number of sidewalk vendors permitted to operate within the county. - 2.
+In addition to the provisions of section 8 of this act, an ordinance adopted by a board of county commissioners that regulates sidewalk vendors may: - (a) Adopt requirements regulating the time, place and manner of sidewalk vending if the requirements are objectively and directly related to the health, safety or welfare concerns of the public, which may include, without limitation: - (1) Restrictions on:

+- (I) The hours of operation of a sidewalk vendor, which may not be unduly restrictive.
+In a nonresidential area, any restriction on the hours of operation of a sidewalk vendor must not be more restrictive than any restriction on the hours of operation imposed on other businesses or uses on the same street. - (II) Sidewalk vending in a park owned or operated by the county if the restrictions are necessary to ensure the use and enjoyment by the public of natural resources and recreational opportunities or to prevent an unreasonable interference with the scenic and natural character of the park. - (2) Requirements to: - (I) Maintain sanitary conditions. - (II) Ensure compliance with the Americans with Disabilities Act of 1990, 42 U.S.C. §§ 12101 et seq. - (b) Restrict or prohibit sidewalk vendors from operating: - (1) In areas located within the immediate vicinity of a farmers' market licensed pursuant to NRS 244.337 during the operating hours of the farmers' market. - (2) Within the immediate vicinity of an area designated for a temporary special event by the board of county commissioners, provided that any notice or other right provided to affected businesses or property owners during the temporary special event is also provided to any sidewalk vendors permitted to operate in the area, if applicable.
+A prohibition of sidewalk vendors pursuant to this paragraph must only be effective for the limited duration of the temporary special event.